Accounting Schools in Minnesota

 - University of Minnesota-Twin Cities (63.8%)

-There are four schools in Minnesota that had first-time CPA exam candidates (with an advanced degree).
-Of these schools, the pass rate ranged from 25.9% to 72.5%.
-For comparison, the national pass rate was 54.6% for all first-time CPA exam candidates (with a bachelor’s or advanced degree).
+There were seven schools in Minnesota that had first-time CPA exam candidates with an advanced degree in 2015.
+Of these schools, the pass rate ranged from 10.0% to 73.7%.
+For comparison, the 2015 national pass rate was 48.4% for all CPA exam candidates (with a bachelor’s or advanced degree).
 When comparing schools, the first-time CPA exam pass rate can serve as a good indicator of teaching quality, although the percentage may be skewed with smaller programs.
-For a comprehensive breakdown of statistics see the 2014 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For a comprehensive breakdown of statistics see the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.

 Top Master’s in Accounting Programs in Minnesota

-Minnesota State University–Moorhead offers a comprehensive Master of Science in Accounting and Finance that gives future CPAs an edge by blending business disciplines to provide a thorough education.
+Minnesota State University-Moorhead offers a comprehensive Master of Science (MS) in Accounting and Finance that gives future CPAs an edge by blending business disciplines to provide a thorough education.
 Graduates are prepared to assume roles in investment management or accounting and to pursue advanced professional designations and certifications.
 Required courses to earn the degree include Quantitative Methods, Accounting for Managerial Decision Making, Project/Action Research, and Financial Statement Analysis.
-Admission to the program is competitive, though students may choose to begin taking courses as a Graduate Special student before formal admission.
+Many graduate students in the program work full- or part-time, and classes are offered in the late afternoons or evenings.
 Graduate assistantships and other resources are available to help with the cost of tuition.
-Minnesota State University–Moorhead’s School of Business is accredited by the Association to Advance Collegiate Schools of Business.
-Minnesota State University–Moorhead is ranked #108 in Regional Universities (Midwest) by US News based in part on its selectivity and quality of academic life.
+Minnesota State University-Moorhead’s School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Minnesota State University-Moorhead is ranked #101 (tie) in Regional Universities (Midwest) by US News based in part on its selectivity and quality of academic life.